Star1xr/Pardus-On-Android/readme.md

 proot-distro login pardus --user muhammet --shared-tmp -- /bin/bash -c  'export PULSE_SERVER=127.0.0.1 && export XDG_RUNTIME_DIR=${TMPDIR} && env DISPLAY=:0 dbus-launch --exit-with-session startplasma-x11'
 ```

-(To stop use log out part.Go to username,exit logo or menu>log out>log out, exit the termux if you want *exit* on termux.)
+(To stop use log out part.Go to username,exit logo or menu>log out>log out, exit the termux if you want use *exit* on termux.)

 if you want to use mouse and keyboard you can edit termux-x11 preference:
 for example: